reframejs/reframe/docs/overview.template.md

 > - A web app framework on eye-level with RoR / Django based on JavaScript and React will soon emerge.

-In short, React may very well become the de-facto view library when creating any application that involves a UI.
+In short, React may very well become the de facto view library when creating any application that involves a UI.